FirstClass goes Global

 “We have faith in FirstClass, which is why we took the bold step of becoming the first multi-country charity to adopt the platform across multiple territories.
 During the global rollout, Niall worked closely with the FirstClass team, who were supportive and collaborative – particularly Shaun, from whom we had the sense that he wanted to see the international rollout be a success as much as we did!
 While there are still elements to refine as FirstClass evolves into an international platform, we now have a standardised way in which to manage and monitor legacies that eliminates risks associated with human error, and that can be scaled in line with the charity’s growth.”

-Georgina Hyman, Legacy Management Director at IFAW
+Georgina Hyman, Global Legacy Director at IFAW

 Download the case study